amichaelyu/gradiant-descent/README.md

 # gradiant-decent

-only has polynomial regressions now might add more later
+only has polynomial regressions right now might add more later

+polynomials greater than quadratics also take long time to run so  ¯\\_(ツ)_/¯